Umuzi-org/ACN-syllabus/content/onboarding/learners/policies/_index.md

 Your manager will make sure to communicate the order of priority different tasks that you’re involved in, however, if they don’t cover it, or you’re left unsure - ASK them:

--Where should I focus my attention first?
+- Where should I focus my attention first?

--What’s the max amount of time I should spend on this?
+- What’s the max amount of time I should spend on this?

-##**SOCIAL MEDIA**
+## **SOCIAL MEDIA**

 Remote working has forced us to use various social media platforms to communicate with colleagues in real-time.
 Umuzi has several social media platforms which are used for a variety of work-related objectives.